openshift/training/beta-1-setup.md

     osc get pods
     # osc get pods
-    POD                 CONTAINER(S)                       IMAGE(S)
-    HOST                         LABELS                 STATUS
+    POD                 CONTAINER(S)                       IMAGE(S)                              HOST                         LABELS                 STATUS
     mainrouter          origin-haproxy-router-mainrouter   openshift/origin-haproxy-router       ose3-node2.erikjacobs.com/   <none>                 Running
     hello-openshift     hello-openshift                    openshift/hello-openshift             ose3-node2.erikjacobs.com/   name=hello-openshift   Pending

 When you first issue `get pods`, you will likely see a pending status for the `hello-openshift` pod.
 This is because we did not pre-fetch its Docker image, so the node is pulling it from a registry.
 Later we will set up a local Docker registry for OpenShift to use.
 In our case, the hello-openshift application is running on `node2`.

 On the node where your `hello-openshift` application is running once the pod status shows `Running`, look at the list of Docker containers to see the bound ports.
-We should see a Kubernetes `pause` container bound to 6061 on the host and bound to 8080 on the container:
+We should see a Kubernetes `pause` container bound to 6061 on the host and bound to 8080 on the container.

-    CONTAINER ID        IMAGE                                    COMMAND
-    CREATED             STATUS              PORTS                    NAMES
-    142e1f263b3b        openshift/hello-openshift:latest         "/hello_openshift"
-    2 minutes ago       Up 2 minutes
-    k8s_hello-openshift.ef40aae8_hello-openshift.default.etcd_4071b202-a0ea-11e4-80cc-525400b33d1d_2811a558
-    9478243ea9de        kubernetes/pause:go                      "/pause"
-    2 minutes ago       Up 2 minutes        0.0.0.0:6061->8080/tcp
-    k8s_net.f1ce8da9_hello-openshift.default.etcd_4071b202-a0ea-11e4-80cc-525400b33d1d_10cd9672
+    docker ps

 The `pause` container exists because of the way network namespacing works in Kubernetes.
 For the sake of simplicity, think of the `pause` container as